cxxstuff/broken/README.md

   File: ..\broken_example.cpp (Line: 15)
 ```

-Since there is a bug in the sample test-case it shows it, including the message associated with `EXPECT` and file/line information.
+Since there is a bug in the sample test-case it shows it, including the message associated with `EXPECT...` and file/line information.
 If you fix the code (quiz for you) it should print something similar to:

 ```
 Running base_safe_to_mul